pawelwilczewski/pawelwilczewski.github.io/_posts/2022-06-01-modularfps.md

 ![ModularFPS_Thumbnail](/assets/img/modularfps/modularfps_thumbnail.png){: width="80%" }

-## ModularFPS

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Ut dui mauris, mattis vitae faucibus vitae, gravida et purus.
-Duis neque ligula, lobortis ac nisi id, cursus posuere lectus.
-Sed nec metus felis.
-Praesent
-aliquet elit sit amet lectus semper faucibus.
-Ut eu lectus quis erat fermentum porttitor pretium id ligula.

-## Summary
+<h2>{{ page.title }}</h2>

+Package of flexible components and assets for rapidly creating high-quality FPS games with minimal effort.

-`Unreal Engine` Template Project to be released on Unreal Marketplace.
+`Unreal Engine` Template Project to be released on Fab.
 Aiming for high-quality assets and immersive, realistic gameplay combined with fluid movement for the best user experience.
 The logic is split between `C++` and `Blueprints` for good performance and ease of control.
 Networking support is incoming, as well as a plenty other features I set as a requirement for the first release.

-The project is currently developed in `Unreal Engine 5` - upon porting from `UE4`.
+Work in progress.

 ## Gallery